mobdk/ProtectingCodeWith-MITIGATION_POLICY/README.md

 ![example](https://github.com/mobdk/ProtectingCodeWith-MITIGATION_POLICY/blob/master/policy01.png)

 Protect your code with a mitigation policy that prevent non Microsoft signed code to inject for inspection, this PoC shows the basic, FindUserPID search for logon srvhost PID, so we have permission.
+When executed is starts notepad.exe.

 Compile: C:\Windows\Microsoft.NET\Framework64\v4.0.30319\csc.exe /platform:x64 /target:exe /unsafe policy.cs